DAWA judge profile: Devon Lochhead - Decanter

-Devon Lochhead, sommelier at Black Sheep Restaurant Group, is a judge at the 2017 Decanter Asia Wine Awards
+Devon Lochhead, DGB Regional Manager for Asia, is a judge at the 2019 Decanter Asia Wine Awards

 Devon Lochhead